makeinstall77/telegram_victorina_bot/README.md

 # telegram_victorina_bot
 It's required https://github.com/python-telegram-bot/python-telegram-bot

-Use https://telegram.me/BotFather for make new bot
+Use https://telegram.me/BotFather for making new bot

 Enable /setjoingroups for your bot